 Saturday, August 24

 Over 100 Beers to taste, live entertainment and beer-licious food.

 Rainbow Lanai (Located in Rainbow Tower)

-Join us every Friday night all summer long for a delicious dinner buffet offering a variety of menu items for the whole family, including a Build-Your-Own-Poke Station, Kiawe Smoked Angus Prime Rib, Extensive Salad Bar, Keiki Favorites, Ice Cream Sundaes, and much more.
+Join us every Friday night all summer long for a delicious dinner buffet offering a variety of menu items for the whole family, including a Build-Your-Own-Poke Station, Kiawe Smoked Angus Prime Rib, Crab Legs and Shrimp, Extensive Salad Bar, Keiki Favorites, Ice Cream Sundaes, and much more.

 $59.95* for Adults, $25.95* for Children 5-11 years.

 Save the Date!
 The1st Annual Waikiki Wine & Sake Festival will be held the weekend of October 4-6.
 There will be events at the resort all weekend including the main event on Saturday, October 5 on the Great Lawn featuring a variety of specialty wines and sake.